Onit Documentation

 If you’re using Liquid or HTML in your Apps, your tool belt should include our Liquid Editor.
 The editor functions as a testing ground where you can use your App’s transaction and user data as test cases to:

-• Validate Liquid Scripts: If you’re writing Liquid for a UI Action or Condition for example, you can preview the output of your script in the Liquid Editor to ensure that it is returning the data that you expect.
+• Validate Liquid Scripts: If you’re writing Liquid for a UI Action or Condition, for example, you can preview the output of your script in the Liquid Editor to ensure that it returns the data you expect.

 • Validate HTML Formatting: When writing HTML for some element of your App, such as an email notification or transaction widget, you can format and preview what it will look like in the editor.

-While the Liquid Editor has a few gotchas that you’ll need to be aware of, it’s ultimately a great tool for taking the guesswork out of your App configuration.
+While the Liquid Editor has a few gotchas that you’ll need to be aware of, it’s ultimately an excellent tool for taking the guesswork out of your App configuration.

-In this tutorial, we’ll first cover how to use the Liquid Editor with a few examples.
-Next, we’ll finish up by explaining how to actually open the editor and get started.
+In this tutorial, we’ll first cover using the Liquid Editor with a few examples.
+Then, we’ll explain how to open the editor and get started.

 Using the Liquid Editor